Discrimination

 Is a Right to Sue Letter Good?

-If you get an EEOC Right to Sue letter in the mail, consider it a good thing — there is no need to be discouraged if the EEOC does not choose to litigate.
+If you get an EEOC Right to Sue Letter in the mail, consider it a good thing — there is no need to be discouraged if the EEOC does not choose to litigate.
 These letters mean you can continue to seek justice for the unfair treatment you’ve unfortunately experienced.

 Holding employers responsible is part of creating safer and more comfortable workplaces for people from different backgrounds.
-Getting your hands on a Right to Sue letter is just one of the first steps in finding an appropriate and fair resolution.
+Getting your hands on a Right to Sue Letter is just one of the first steps in finding an appropriate and fair resolution.

-Once you submit your claim, it typically takes the EEOC around 10 months to investigate your claims.
+Once you submit your claim, it typically takes the EEOC around 10 months to investigate your claim.
 After this period, you may receive the Notice of Right to Sue.
 In some cases, you can request one of these letters before the 10-month period.

 What to Do After Getting a Right to Sue Letter

-When you receive your Right to Sue letter from the EEOC, take action promptly.
+When you receive your Right to Sue Letter from the EEOC, take action promptly.
 Teaming up with a skilled attorney can help you supercharge your efforts and ensure you file your lawsuit in a timely manner.

 As we discussed earlier, you only have a 90-day period to file, so you should find an attorney who can get started on your case as soon as possible.
 Seeking legal counsel immediately gives your attorney time to get to know you and your case on a deeper level.
 It also allows them plenty of time to draft your court filings and strengthen your unique case.